Dauve318G787/DupuisApplePicker/README.md

 There are also bad apples, which are colored purple.
 Catching one of those results in the player's score being reset, although the game continues unabated.

 A game session consists of four rounds.
 Rounds are incremented as game time goes on, and once round 4 is reached, the game ends.
 When the game ends, the player has the opportunity to restart it, and the player's high score is kept.
-If four apples are missed by the player, the round count and score both get reset to zero.
+If four apples are missed by the player, the round count and score both get reset to zero, and the player receives four new baskets.

+Hope you enjoy!